benbahrenburg/SwiftyConcur/README.md

 var client = ConcurClient(accessTokenString: tokenStr) // tokenStr is of type String
 ```

 Once the client is initialized, making requests can be made to the API.
-An example of posting a new Quick Expense can be seen below.
+An example of the Quick Expense endpoint can be seen below.

 ```
 // QuickExpenses POST